DRKdesuga/drkdesuga.github.io/README.md

 ## 🧠 Project Cards Included

+## 🧠 Project Cards Included

-* `42sh` – POSIX-compliant shell
+* `42sh` – POSIX-compliant shell with pipes, redirections, control structures, and built-ins.
-* `libZork` – Graph-based text adventure engine
+* `libZork` – Graph-based text adventure engine written in C++ with YAML stories.
-* `My‑BitTorrent` – Modular BitTorrent client
+* `My-BitTorrent` – Modular BitTorrent client in C with Meson build system.
 * `Tiger` – A modular compiler for the Tiger language with desugaring, AST, and IR support.
-* `JWS` – Java Microservices Game
+* `JWS` – Java Microservices Game project built with Quarkus, Kafka, and PostgreSQL.
 * `ERO` – Graph-based routing project for drone and snowplow optimization using OSM data.
+* `PING` – Quarkus + React workspace manager with JWT auth, project/folder/file APIs, and OpenAPI docs.
+* `Nexus Backend` – Spring Boot REST API for a smart assistant, integrating Spotify & GPT.
+* `Sysalias` – Lightweight C CLI to manage shell aliases (bash/zsh) in a centralized JSON registry.

 Each card opens a modal with: